 What do I do?

-I’m a trained proofreader, not a copy-editor.
+I’m a trained proofreader.
 My academic clients value copy-editing and proofreading as distinct roles and faithfully take in both at the appropriate point in the production process – when I’m hired to proofread, I know what the expectations are.

 I specialize in social science and humanities proofreading.
 The presses I work for have strong lists in subjects such as politics and international relations, philosophy, sociology, economics, communication studies, law, business, research methods, and environment and development studies.

 What’s distinctive about working for academic publishers?

 Academic publisher clients’ requirements for editorial freelancers vary from press to press, but certain criteria feature highly in the hiring stakes: training, experience, references, and familiarity with software.

 Training: In the UK, the Publishing Training Centre (PTC) and the Society for Editors and Proofreaders (SfEP) are recognized as core external training providers.
 The PTC’s Basic Proofreading is an excellent course if you want to be prepared for academic proofreading work.
 For more information, take a look at the Training archive.